Nemin32/Nemin32.github.io/_drafts/aorant.md

 the matte paintings and large scope images of locations are all done by him.
 It's safe to say that these three men had a huge impact on what Oddworld became and their names should be etched in every fan's memory.

+### Mudokon culture

+As it becomes obvious from the story the Mudokons weren't always slaves, rather they used to be pretty powerful species, capable of building magnificent structures along with devices, like the bladders, that one can't even really guess the usage of.
+I felt like this is worth pointing out as the locations would have looked great without them and yet they went that extra mile to convey a bit of history without words.

+### Technique

+So what makes these screens appear so life-like?
+Well, it turns out they are actually paintings that have been digitalized and the further drawn over by artists to give everything a realistic and consistent look.
+This allowed artists to create environments that 3D models couldn't have replicated at the time and also let them use the several boons conventional art brings to the table.
+Examples include the gradient in the Stockyards escape and the decals (like blood-splatters, moss, etc.) that fit realistically on objects.

 ## The Level Design